ViktorMardskog/Pollen-Predictor/README.md

 Here we can observe that that the levels shoot up from 0 to 148 (the higest recorded value in all of 2025) in a matter of a few hours and then going down quite rapidly again, making it very difficult to predict.

 In a real system, the performance for some of these models are not sufficiently good to use the model, but we decided to publish all of them to enable comparision between them.

+We used Hopsworks as a feature store and model registry.
+Open meteo was used for both weather data and pollen data.